 The Sound Transmission Class (STC) is a numerical rating system that quantifies a physical structure’s effectiveness in blocking noise.
 It is widely used to assess the sound-blocking capabilities of walls, ceilings, doors, and windows.

-Essentially, it indicates the extent to which a structure muffles or reduces sound transmission to the other side.
+It indicates the extent to which a structure muffles or reduces sound transmission to the other side.

 This article explains STC rating, discusses its calculation, identifies the factors involved, and compares it with other standards.